juliannski/jskirzynski.com/content/publication/example/index.md

 publication: In *Machine Learning Journal*
 publication_short: In *MLJ*

 abstract: abstract: When making decisions, people often overlook critical information or are overly swayed by irrelevant information.
 We propose that recently developed reinforcement learning methods for discovering clever heuristics for good decision-making can be partially leveraged to assist human experts designing effective decision-aids.
-To this end, we introduce AI-Interpret: a general method for transforming idiosyncratic policies into simple and interpretable descriptions.
-We also show that providing those descriptions to people significantly improves their planning strategies in sequential decision problems.
+In this paper we show and test a general method for transforming idiosyncratic policies into simple and interpretable descriptions.

 # Summary.
 An optional shortened abstract.